nextmooncoin/adrastea/README.md

 ```
 latest release Carthage.pkg can be found [here](https://github.com/Carthage/Carthage/releases)

-## running tests
+## AdrasteaKit

-all tests should pass when running the unit tests in AdrasteaKit. run the unit tests by switching to the AdrasteaKit target and running Command-U.
+all functionalities of adrastea and tests will be implemented in AdrasteaKit.